georgedeath/egreedy/README.md

 Please ignore errors like `Getting LinuxMem: [Errno 2] No such file or directory: '/proc/621/status` as these are from OpenFOAM and do not impact the optimisation process.

 ### Training data
 The initial training locations for each of the 51 sets of [Latin hypercube](https://www.jstor.org/stable/1268522) samples are located in the `training_data` directory in this repository with the filename structure `ProblemName_number`, e.g. the first set of training locations for the Branin problem is stored in `Branin_1.npz`.
 Each of these files is a compressed numpy file created with [numpy.savez](https://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html).
-It has two [numpy.ndarrays](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html) containing the $2 \times D$ initial locations and their corresponding fitness values.
+It has two [numpy.ndarrays](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html) containing the 2*D initial locations and their corresponding fitness values.
 To load and inspect these values use the following instructions:
 ```python
 >>> import numpy as np
 >>> with np.load('Branin_1.npz') as data: